Journal of Intellectual and Developmental Disability

 Keywords:

-reminiscence group, ageing, intellectual disability, learning-difficulties, Social Sciences, Science & Technology, Life Sciences & Biomedicine, Education, Special, Rehabilitation, Education & Educational Research, Adaptation, Psychological, Aged, Aging, Feedback, Psychological, Female, Humans, Life Change Events, Male, Mental Recall, Middle Aged, Patient Satisfaction, Persons with Mental Disabilities, Psychotherapy, Group, South Australia, Video Recording, 1103 Clinical Sciences, 1607 Social Work, 1608 Sociology, 3202 Clinical sciences, 4203 Health services and systems, 4409 Social work
+reminiscence group, ageing, intellectual disability, learning-difficulties, Social Sciences, Science & Technology, Life Sciences & Biomedicine, Education, Special, Rehabilitation, Education & Educational Research, Adaptation, Psychological, Aged, Aging, Feedback, Psychological, Female, Humans, Life Change Events, Male, Mental Recall, Middle Aged, Patient Satisfaction, Persons with Intellectual Disabilities, Psychotherapy, Group, South Australia, Video Recording, 1103 Clinical Sciences, 1607 Social Work, 1608 Sociology, 3202 Clinical sciences, 4203 Health services and systems, 4409 Social work

 Abstract: